What You Really Need To Know About Compatibility Based On Zodiac Signs

 On my own, I've learned so much about self-awareness and the overall self, but Gigi helped me better understand how to apply the deep reflection necessary to even have a sense of self-awareness to the findings in my chart and the observations I've made about my own history with different members of the zodiac.
 As I work towards personal growth and seek out a therapist, it was interesting how many times I've been hit with a "come to Jesus" type epiphany since speaking with her – and you know what?
 They were a lot cheaper than a therapist.

 And that Capricorn?
-Well, for the first time ever I didn't say what he wasn't enough of when the 24-7 texting got cancelled.
+Well, for the first time ever I didn't say what he wasn't enough of when the 24-7 texting got canceled.
 Instead, I realized that in all the growth I've seen in the past year, I still haven't reached a point where I was evolved enough for him.
 I've found peace in understanding that not everyone is here for a long time, but sometimes just to show you a good time and insight.
-Perhaps, the only thing he was sent into my life to do was to show me that my work is not done and maybe there's more but for now I'm content as I tell you: He wasn't that one, but instead something more – he was a marker of my growth and continued development.
+Perhaps, the only thing he was sent into my life to do was to show me that my work is not done and maybe there's more but for now, I'm content as I tell you: He wasn't that one, but instead something more – he was a marker of my growth and continued development.

 This Capricorn was not mine to keep and the Universe was clear on that.
 So, I'm listening.